Anna's Hummingbird

 Calypte anna

-This male was photographed in Patagonia, Arizona and is on Wikimedia.
+This male was photographed in Patagonia, Arizona and is on Wikimedia User:Mdf.

 Photo © by Mike Plagens

-There were three females trying to monopolize a single fruit on this saguaro at North Mountain Park in Phoenix, Arizona.
+There were three female Anna's trying to monopolize a single fruit on this saguaro at North Mountain Park in Phoenix, Arizona.

-These hummingbirds are now the most common species seen at backyard feeders in Phoenix and Tucson, Arizona.
-Prior to the 1960's they were mostly only a temporary resident during the winter months - the remainder of the year their permanent home was coastal Southern California.
+Anna's hummingbirds are now the most commonly seen hummingbird in gardens and at backyard feeders in Phoenix and Tucson, Arizona.
+Prior to the 1960's they were mostly a temporary resident during the winter months - the remainder of the year their permanent home was coastal Southern California.
 The popularity of feeders no doubt has played a role in this population shift.

 Photo © by Mike Plagens

-Here a female hovers at a hummingbird feeder.
-Notice that there are a few flecks of irridescent feathers on the chin.
+Adult female observed in Phoenix, Arizona, February 2009.
+Notice that there are a few flecks of iridescent feathers on the chin.

 Sponsored Links: